vmware-archive/thrust/README.md

 	rake testflight:testers                  # Deploy build to testflight [project] team (use NOTIFY=false to prevent team notification) rake trim                                # Trim whitespace

+# Changelog

+## Version 0.1
+The 'specs' configuration has been replaced by an array of specs configurations, called 'spec_targets'.
+This is to allow you to specify multiple targets to be run as specs - for instance, you may wish to run a set of integration tests separately from your unit tests.

 # Installation

 clone this repo into a folder in your project (or include as a submodule)